 Most of our families attend the larger service.
 After the Gospel reading children are invited to join the procession and they make their way into the lounge for children’s chapel which lasts through the sermon and the prayers of the people.
 They return to their families at the Peace.

 There are gender non-specific single restrooms in the Parish Lounge, to the right as you enter the church.
 You can also find larger men’s and women’s restrooms downstairs which each have changing tables.
 (There’s also a changing table in the nursery.)
 We ensure every bathroom on our campus is stocked with menstrual hygiene products provided by the church.

 Is Holy Communion Accessible To People With Disabilities?

 Three accessible parking spots are available on the sidewalk in front of the church on Sunday mornings.
 Additionally, a disabled drop-off is available on Jackson, in front of the office entrance.
 The exterior doors at Jackson and the main door on Delmar have push button access.
 There is a ramp to the main entrance, and an ADA compliant elevator onsite.
 Additionally, audio enhancement equipment is available at the Welcome Table in the Narthex.
 Feel free to ask an Usher for assistance.

 Everyone arrives late occasionally.
-If you find yourself behind schedule and worried about disrupting the service, feel free to use the Big Red doors on the west corner of the building on Delmar Ave, which enters at the back of the church where you can easily find a seat no matter the time.
+If you find yourself behind schedule and worried about disrupting the service, feel free to use the Big Red doors on the west corner of the building on Delmar Ave, which enter at the back of the church.
 You’re also welcome to use the main entrance, just know you’ll be coming in near the front of the church.